 Family Courts in Florida view trial as a last resort in divorce cases because of the heightened conflict and increased expense that going to trial can cause.
-We work aggressively for our clients to achieve positive results during divorce negotiation and mediation.
+Our firm’s divorce lawyer will work aggressively for our clients to achieve positive results during divorce negotiation and mediation.
 However, there are times when the parties cannot come to an acceptable agreement during negotiation or mediation and trial is the only remaining option for an acceptable outcome.
 The Law Office of Michael D. Moccia, P.A. works diligently on every case to ensure that our clients’ rights are protected during negotiation, mediation, and trial.
 Although we view trial as a last resort, we are not reluctant to go to trial if necessary to achieve the results that our clients are entitled to and deserve.

 Allow our passion for justice and diligence in representing our clients to work for you in your family law matter.